auth0/docs/articles/tokens/guides/jwt/verify-jwt-signature-using-jwks.md

 ---
+title: How to Verify a JSON Web Token's Signature using the JWKS Endpoint
-description: Learn how to verify a JSON Web Token (JWT)'s signature using JSON Web Keys (JWKS).
+description: Learn how to verify a JSON Web Token's signature using JSON Web Keys (JWKS).
-toc: true
 topics:
   - tokens
   - jwks
+  - jwt
 contentType:
   - how-to
 useCase:
   - invoke-api
   - secure-api
+  - add-logi n
 ---
-# Verify a JWT's Signature using the JWKS Endpoint
+# How to Verify a JSON Web Token's Signature using the JWKS Endpoint

 Auth0 exposes a discovery endpoint, which exists at `https://${account.namespace}/.well-known/openid-configuration`.
-You can use this endpoint to automatically configure your application and locate the JWKS endpoint (`jwks_uri`), which contains the JWKS used to sign all Auth0-issued JWTs for your API.
+You can use this endpoint to automatically configure your application and locate the JWKS endpoint (`jwks_uri`), which contains the JWKS used to sign all Auth0-issued JSON Web Tokens (JWTs) for your API.

 When verifying a JWT using a JWKS, you will need to: